RaaLabs/Prioritizer/README.md

 ## IoT Edge Deployment

 ### $edgeAgent

 In your `deployment.json` file, you will need to add the module.
 For more details on modules in IoT Edge, go [here](https://docs.microsoft.com/en-us/azure/iot-edge/module-composition).

-The module depends has persistent state and it is assuming that this is in the `data` folder relative to where the binary is running.
+The module has persistent state and it is assuming that this is in the `data` folder relative to where the binary is running.
 Since this is running in a containerized environment, the state is not persistent between runs.
 To get this state persistent, you'll need to configure the deployment to mount a folder on the host into the data folder.